 I have written three books (two on programming, one for children), and edited two others, with a third under way.
 I clearly

-must enjoy it, so here's some advice for those of you who want to give it a whirl.
+need professional help must enjoy it, so here's some advice for those of you who want to give it a whirl.

 Step 1: read, and pay attention to what you're reading.
 Musicians listen to their idols obsessively, and spend hours figuring out how they achieve particular effects.
 When I started writing popular science in the late 1980s, I tried to sound like Brian Kernighan; doing so helped me figure out how to sound more like me.

 A side note: you can actually earn a little bit of money, or at least start building a professional reputation, by doing this.
 I review 12-15 books a year for Doctor Dobb's Journal; the ACM and IEEE journals, developer-oriented magazines, and just about everyone else is always looking for content too.
 Writing down what made a book good or bad is a great aid to clarifying your thinking...